oslabs-beta/Kafkometry/README.md

 Currently, the flow of data in our application is mapped by the diagram above.
 Our data flow begins with the Kafka cluster hosted on Confluent Cloud, with a Datagen connector that produces mock messages and events to the cloud-hosted cluster.
 Confluent Cloud conveniently has their own Confluent Cloud Metrics API, which exposes cluster metrics for availability at a specific HTTP endpoint.
 Prometheus is run with a prometheus.yml file, which is configured to set up Prometheus to scrape that exposed endpoint at a specific interval or rate.
 We then configure Grafana to set our local Prometheus instance as a data source, which allows the data that Prometheus scraped from the cloud-cluster to be available for visualization within Grafana.
 We then customize and configure Grafana dashboards, and embed them into our frontend application via iframes.

 # Current Implementation
-As of launch, our product and demo is currently set up with local instances of Prometheus and Grafana set up with YAML files to connect to our Confluent CLoud cluster via a Confluent Cloud API Key and Secret.
+As of launch, our product and demo is currently set up with local instances of Prometheus and Grafana set up with YAML files to connect to our Confluent Cloud cluster via a Confluent Cloud API Key and Secret.
 To run this demo on their respective machines we currently require users to:

    1. Host their clusters on Confluent Cloud
    2. Configure a Metrics Viewer Role